 - The Trustee Makes Decisions: The trustee oversees your assets and makes sure you are following your repayment plan.

 - You Must Stick to the Plan: Once the court approves your plan, there is no turning back.
 You must follow that repayment plan, or your case could be dismissed and you will be forced to repay creditors without court protection.

 - You Only Have 3-5 Years to Pay It All Off: Your repayment plan must repay debts within three to five years.
 Therefore, you need to make sure you can actually do so before trying Chapter 13.

 Thinking about Filing for Bankruptcy?
 Hire an Attorney to See Which Option Is Best for Your Financial Situation

-If you are torn between Chapter 11 and 13, come in for a confidential consultation and we can help you pick the type that will work best for you.
+If you are uncertain under which chapter to file, come in for a confidential consultation and we can help you pick the type that will work best for you.
 Then we will help you file the paperwork and go through the process so that you get debt relief as quickly as possible.

 To get started, book a consultation with our bankruptcy team by calling our office, or connecting with us online to ask questions about bankruptcy.